JeronimoLam/CACIC-FloydWarshallLib/README.md

 #### Library Files

 makefile will create ./lib directory.
-All main lib files will be created in that directory so anyone can use them in any project
+All main lib files will be created in that directory so anyone can use them in any project.

 ### FW_app

 #### Compile FW_app

 In ./app directory, an example program can be found.
 To compile this example, use the makefile inside that dir.
 Attribute OS is mandatory and it can only be "linux" or "windows".
-Attribute LINK_TYPE define the link type between the library and the FW_app.c program.
+Attribute LINK_TYPE define the link type between the library and the executable program.
 LINK_TYPE is optional and it's default value is "static"

 For linux:

-    make OS=linux LINK_TYPE=[static/dynamic/\<empty\>]
+    make OS=linux LINK_TYPE=[static/dynamic/<empty>]

 For windows using mingw32:

-    mingw32-make OS=windows LINK_TYPE=[static/dynamic/\<empty\>]
+    mingw32-make OS=windows LINK_TYPE=[static/dynamic/<empty>]

-### Usage
+#### Usage

 Once compiled, in ./app directory, an executable (FW_app.exe or FW_app.bin) will be created.
 The usage of this file is detailed inside FW_app.c file.